faucetsdn/udmi/docs/registrar.md

 ## Tool Execution

-The `bin/registrar` tool takes two arguments:
-* `project_id`: The GCP project ID that contains the target registry, or `--` for metadata validation only.
+The registrar tool can be run locally to just validate the metadata, or with an optional `project_id` to specify a target GCP project.
+Additional command-line arguments can be used to specific specific device(s) to register (rather than all).

+Usage: `bin/registrar site_path [project_id] [devices...]`

 * `site_path`: The directory containing the site specification.
+* `project_id`: The (optional) GCP project ID that contains the target registry
+* `devices`: Multiple device entries for limited registration.
+Can be just the device name (`AHU-12`), or path to device (`site/devices/AHU-12`) for use with file-name glob.

 Running the tool will create some output files for each device, and also a top-level `registration_summary.json` file with summary results.
 Detailed error reports (if any)